 Post-survey best practices

-- Communicate to your employees that you’re making it a priority to improve employee engagement and learn from them
+- Communicate to your employees what you’ve learned and what you’re making it a priority to improve employee engagement and learn from them

 - Use data analysis to identify trends and gain insight into fluctuations in survey responses over time

-- Use follow-up pulse surveys to dig deeper to understand specific employee concerns and how to fix them
+- Use follow-up surveys or interviews to dig deeper to understand specific employee concerns and how to fix them

 - Invite employees to be part of the conversation and take ownership of their engagement